mikmart/shinygsi/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of shinygsi is to make it easy to integrate Sign In With Google with your Shiny app for user authentication.
-It uses the newer [Google Identity Services](https://developers.google.com/identity/gsi/web) Sign In API.
+The goal of shinygsi is to make it easy to integrate Sign In With Google in your Shiny app for user authentication via the [Google Identity Services](https://developers.google.com/identity/gsi/web) Sign In API. shinygsi provides a simple Shiny module with the `googleSignInUI()` and `googleSignInServer()` pair, and an additional `useGoogleSignIn()` function to put the JavaScript in place that makes it all work in your app.

+In order to use Sign In With Google (with shinygsi or otherwise), you'll need to register your app and [obtain a Google API client ID](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid).

 ## Installation